 To participate in and contribute to MPO-related meetings and adhere to the goals and tasks laid out in the Unified Planning Work Program.
 Town staff will ensure that elected officials have adequate information to make informed decisions on local and regional transportation issues.
-Town staff will also ensure the local transportation advisory board has the information it needs to develop sound recommendations on local and regional transportation issues.
-To improve staff efficiency and knowledge through training sessions and educational materials.
+Town staff will also ensure the local transportation advisory board has the information it needs to develop sound recommendations on local and regional transports to make efficiency and knowledge through training sessions and educational materials.